-(C-MeX), comprising two surveys - the experience survey.
+Ofwat's customer measure of experience (C-MeX), comprising two surveys - the customer service survey, and the customer experience survey.

-Target Upper quartile against water and sewerage companies (WASCs)
+Upper quartile against water and sewerage companies (WASCs)

-2nd auartile
+2nd quartile

 We continue to be the highest performing listed company, ranked fourth out of the WASCs, and fifth out of all 17 companies.
 We expect to achieve a £3 million reward for C-MeX this year.